quipucords/quipucords-ui/CONTRIBUTING.md

 #### Start writing code with staging
 This is an authenticated local run that has the ability to run against a containerized API.

+> There may be limitations to running this emulated API.
+Check with the team to understand any current limitations.

 1. Confirm you've installed all recommended tooling
 1. Confirm the repository name has no blank spaces in it.
 If it does replace that blank with a dash or underscore, the container tooling may have issues with unescaped parameter strings.
-1. Confirm you've installed resources through yarn
+1. Confirm you've installed resources through npm
-1. Create a local dotenv file called `.env.local` in the root of Quipucords-UI, and add the following contents
-    ```
-    REACT_APP_DEBUG_MIDDLEWARE=true
-    ```
 1. Make sure podman desktop is running
 1. Open a couple of instances of Terminal and run...
     ```
-    $ yarn start:stage
+    $ npm run start:stage
     ```
    and, optionally,
     ```
-    $ yarn test:dev
+    $ npm run test:dev
     ```
-1. Make sure you open your browser around the domain `https://localhost:3000/`
+1. Make sure you open your browser around the domain `https://localhost:3000/`.
+Loading can take up to and beyond a minute to download necessary resources.
    > You may have to scroll, but the terminal output will have some available domains for you to pick from.
 1. Log in.
-(You'll need mock credentials, reach out to the development team)
+(You'll need mock credentials, reach out to the development team if you're unsure)
 1. Start developing...

 </details>